opencitations/oc_graphenricher/docs/usage.md

 `output_format` applies to both graph and provenance.
 By default, storage writes JSON-LD and zips the output.

-The storage object also carries the provenance settings used when `GraphEnricher` or `InstanceMatching` saves provenance.
+The storage object also carries the provenance settings used when `GraphEnricher` or `GraphDeduplicator` saves provenance.
 Use `supplier_prefix`, `info_dir`, `wanted_label` and `counter_handler` on the storage factory when those values are needed by `ProvSet`.